-In order for children to attend their FREE TRIAL adults will need to create an online account and add children to their family group.
-Children can then use the Free Trial to attend their first session.
+In order for children to attend their free trial classes adults will need to create an online account and add children to their family group.
+Children can then use the Free Trial to register for Kids Classes.
 All children must be signed in for the class they are attending.